 On the WatchGuard Cloud Log Search page for a device or folder, you can create simple or complex search queries to find specific details in the log messages.
 Log search uses WatchGuard Query Language to search log messages stored in WatchGuard Cloud.
 After you run a search, you can export the search results to a file that you can save for later use outside of WatchGuard Cloud.

 Fireboxes can send several types of log messages for events that occur on the Firebox.
-The log messages types are Traffic, Alarm, Event, and Statistic.
-For information about log message types, see the WatchGuard Log Catalog, available on the Firebox Documentation page.
+The log messages types are Traffic, Alarm, Event, Debug, and Statistic.
+For information about log message types, see Types of Log Messages.

 To search log messages in WatchGuard Cloud: